 An example of how grouping or classification could be used would be if two applications were using a subsystem; one application primary streamed data and another primary does random access of data to a logical unit.
-If the streaming application groups all it's commands with one value (e.g., x) and the random application group all it's commands with another value (e.g., y) then a group x defined to hold performance metrics would collect all the performance metrics for the streamed commands together and a group y defined to also hold performance metrics would collect all the performance metrics (x and y).
+If the streaming application groups all it's commands with one value (e.g., x) and the random application group all it's commands with another value (e.g., y) then a group x defined to hold performance metrics would collect all the performance metrics for the streamed commands together and a group y defined to also hold performance metrics would collect all the performance metrics for the random commands together.
+The result would be two sets of performance metrics (x and y).
 A management application could then read the performance metrics and determine if the performance of a specific group is acceptable.